Ghadier/Ghadier/README.md

 - 👋 Hi, I’m @Ghadier
 - 👀 I’m interested in Data Science
 - 🌱 I’m currently learning Programming for Data Science with Python with Udacity 🤍
-- 💞️ I’m looking to collaborate on Python projects to master the skills
+- 💞️ I’m looking to collaborate on Python projects to apply the skills
 - 📫 You can email me on: al3nezi.ghadier@gmail.com

 <!---